xxfoundation/elixxir-client/restlike/README.md

 ### Creating Single-backed Servers

 `receptionId`: the client ID that will be used for all incoming requests.
-Derived from api.Identity object
+Derived from xxdk.Identity object

 `privKey`: the private key belonging to the receptionId.
-Derived from api.Identity object
+Derived from xxdk.Identity object

-`grp`: from api.Client storage object
+`grp`: from xxdk.Cmix storage object

-`net`: from api.Client object
+`net`: from xxdk.Cmix object

 Example: